Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

 At the end of the poem, the following note offers an additional bit of helpful information: “Readers of Paramahansaji’s Autobiography of a Yogi may recall that long before he came to America, he had had visions of Mt.
 Washington: at his Guru’s hermitage in Serampore, and later, on a trip with Sri Yukteswar, in Kashmir.”

-Excerpt from Poem, "Life's Dream"
+Excerpt From "Life's Dream"

 The summery East